Off the beaten path in Paris

 All of the places mentioned in this article are marked on the Google map below:

-So, if you’ve already seen the Eiffel Tower and visited the Louvre, read on.
+So, if you’ve already seen the Eiffel Tower, strolled the Jardin du Luxembourg, and visited the Louvre, read on.
 Without further ado, here are 7 things to do off the beaten path in Paris:

 1. Find The Human Zoo

 If you’re up for something truly unique, head to the east of the Bois de Vincennes.
 It’s here that you’ll find one of the most hidden places in Paris: a place even most Parisians don’t know about.
 It’s called the Human Zoo.